datacoves/docs/docs/reference/airflow/datacoves-decorators.md

 - It runs dbt commands inside the dbt Project Root, not the Repository root.

 **Params:**

+Datacoves dbt decorator supports all the [Datacoves dbt Operator params](/reference/airflow/datacoves-operator#datacoves-dbt-operator) plus:

 - `connection_id`: This is the [service connection](/how-tos/datacoves/how_to_service_connections.md) which is automatically added to airflow if you select `Airflow Connection` as the `Delivery Mode`.

+**dbt profile generation:**

+With the `connection_id` mentioned above, we create a temporary dbt profile (it only exists at runtime inside the Airflow DAG's worker).
+By default, this dbt profile contains the selected Service Credential connection details.

+However, even though it's not usual, users can customize this dbt profile connection details and/or target with the following params:

-- `overrides`: Pass in a dictionary with override parameters such as warehouse, role, or database.
+- `overrides`: a dictionary with override parameters such as warehouse, role, database, etc.
+- `target`: the target name this temporary dbt profile will receive.
+Defaults to `default`

+Basic example
 ```python
 def my_dbt_dag():
     @task.datacoves_dbt(